MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v2.md

 **`SetParametersFile`** - **SetParameters File**<br>
 `string`.
 Optional.
 Use when `UseWebDeploy == true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The location of the `SetParameters.xml` file to use.
+Specify the location of the `SetParameters.xml` file to use.
 <!-- :::editable-content-end::: -->
 <br>